-Exclusions will be discussed with the Headteacher who is responsible for exclusions and the signing of letters to parents/carers.
+Suspensions and exclusions will be discussed with the Headteacher who is responsible for suspensions and exclusions and the signing of letters to parents/carers.
 (In his absence this will be delegated to Deputy Head Teacher (Pastoral).
-Reintegration meetings with pupils and parents/carers will be detailed in the exclusion letter.
+Reintegration meetings with pupils and parents/carers will be detailed in the suspension letter.